 - Periods of hormonal change, such as puberty, pregnancy and menopause

 Remember, gingivitis is a condition that appears gradually.
 That means you may not even notice it in its early stages.
 One way to prevent gingivitis is to know to look for it if you fall into one of the at-risk categories above.
-A better way to prevent the disease is to get your teeth professionally cleaned twice a year by a qualified family dentist in New York City.
+A better way to prevent the disease is to get your teeth professionally cleaned twice a year by a qualified family dentist.

 Signs You Need Gingivitis Treatment